Moerdijk

-Moerdijk ([muːrˈdɛik]) is a municipality and a town in the South of the Netherlands, in the province of North Brabant.
+Moerdijk ([muːrˈdɛik]) is a municipality, that includes also a village with the same name, in the province of North Brabant, the Netherlands.

 History

 The municipality of Moerdijk was founded in 1997 following the merger of the municipalities of Fijnaart en Heijningen, Klundert, Standdaarbuiten, Willemstad, and Zevenbergen.
 At that time the new municipality was called Zevenbergen.
 The name changed to Moerdijk on 1 April 1998.